accetto/headless-drawing-g3/docker/xfce/README-dockerhub.md

 xhost -local:$(whoami)
 ```

-Sharing the X11 socket with the host (Linux only):
+Sharing the X11 socket with the host works only on Linux:

 ```shell
 xhost +local:$(whoami)